gwnichol/ipblink/README.md

 ### Build

+This repository includes a Makefile so that the script can be installed with:
+`make install`

-This repository includes a Makefile so that the script can be installed with `make install`.
-Also, included is a systemd service file that can be activated with `systemctl start ipblink.service && systemctl enable ipblink.service`.
+Also, included is a systemd service file that can be activated with
+`systemctl start ipblink.service && systemctl enable ipblink.service`

 This will cause the IP address to blink after a network connection is made.
 For a Raspberry Pi with Arch Linux ARM installed, I added a PKGBUILD file.
 Consult [Makepkg#Usage](https://wiki.archlinux.org/index.php/Makepkg#Usage) in the Arch Linux WIKI on how to use it.

 ### Applicable Morse Code Cheat Sheet